fpga-design-contest/ad-refkit/docs/sec4/index.md

 $ sudo eject /dev/<YOUR SD> /mnt # ex. /dev/sdd

 ```
 This process will also build the linux kernel and prepare the BOOT FS partition.
+This experimental build is very sensitive to the gcc version matching between the one installed on the HOST PC and on the ZYBO image among other things.
+The instalation of kernel driver for the camera, wifi and others on the next section may fail.
 Proceed to copy all the generated files in the BOOT_FS folder into the first partition as described below.

 ### 3. Prepare bootfs